-American households most often have a car, and regularly they have two or three.
-But households in the Broadway E / E Mercer St neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Broadway E / E Mercer St neighborhood have a highly unusual car ownership.
 29.1% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 96.9% of U.S. neighborhoods.

 Executives, managers and professionals make up 66.2% of the workforce in the Broadway E / E Mercer St neighborhood which, according to NeighborhoodScout's exclusive analysis, is a higher proportion of such high-level people than is found in 95.4% of the neighborhoods in America.
 For this reason, this neighborhood really stands out as unique.

 Did you know that the Broadway E / E Mercer St neighborhood has more Finnish and British ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 3.2% of this neighborhood's residents have Finnish ancestry and 3.1% have British ancestry.

 Broadway E / E Mercer St is also pretty special linguistically.
 Significantly, 1.0% of its residents five years old and above primarily speak Russian at home.
 While this may seem like a small percentage, it is higher than 95.8% of the neighborhoods in America.